 Training Program Accreditation

-As of July 2013, RPCI’s Breast Oncology Fellowship Program is Society of Surgical Oncology (SSO)-approved.
+As of July 2013, Roswell Park's Breast Oncology Fellowship Program is Society of Surgical Oncology (SSO)-approved.

 Eligibility for Fellowship

+A prerequisite for selection is that the candidate must have graduated from an ACGME accredited residency program in surgery or gynecology.
 Applicants must have completed residency training in general surgery, medical oncology, or radiation oncology and be qualified to sit for the relevant board examination.
-While most of the applicants are expected to be surgeons, the fellowship is open and can be tailored to meet the needs of a non-surgical candidate.

 How to Apply